realbigplugins/woocommerce-bulk-discount/readme.txt

 Here is the list of the main features:

-*   Possibility of setting percentage bulk discount or flat (fixed) bulk discount in currency units.
+*   Possibility to set percentage bulk discount or flat (fixed) bulk discount in currency units.
+*   Possibility to set the discount individually per product.
+*   Possibility to set the discount globally for all products. **NEW - see the documentation**
 *   Bulk discounts for product variations is supported to treat them separately or by shared quantity when discounting.
 *   Discount is better visible and is available on several locations (see below).
-*   Discount is visible on the Checkout page
+*   Discount is visible on the Checkout page.
-*   Discount is visible on the Order Details page
+*   Discount is visible on the Order Details page.
 *   Discount is visible in WooCommerce order e-mails and invoices as well.
 *   Showing the applied discount when hovering over the item price in the cart.
 *   Possibility of easily changing the CSS of the price before and after discount.
 *   Bulk discount can or cannot be applied if a coupon code is used, depending on configuration.
 *   HTML markup is allowed in information about the bulk discount offer in Product Description.
 *   Bulk Discount can be disabled more easily in the Product Options page.
-*   Compatibility with WooCommerce 2.0.x, 2.1.x, 2.2.x.

 WooCommerce Bulk Discount has been localised to these languages: